LucasRoesler/lucasroesler.github.io/content/post/2017/django-queryset-optimizing-joins.md

 ) sub;
 ```

-For specific API queries, we actually using a similar query in product.
-But, I
+For specific API queries, we actually using a similar query in production.
+But,
-couldn't find a good general solution until I realized that trying to do
+I couldn't find a good general solution until I realized that trying to do
-everything at once might actually be too much to ask for.
-While reading through
+everything at once might actually be too much to ask for, especially since the
+API enforces relatively small pages.
+While reading through the documentation to
-the documentation to hunt down another bug, I [re-read the docs](https://docs.djangoproject.com/en/1.10/ref/models/querysets/#prefetch-related)
+hunt down another bug, I [re-read the docs](https://docs.djangoproject.com/en/1.10/ref/models/querysets/#prefetch-related)
-on `prefetch_related` and it occurred to me that I could guarantee
+son `prefetch_related` and it occurred to me that I could guarantee
 exactly 4 fast queries to the db on every API call instead of one sporadically
 slow query.
 With the following small change to our viewset definition, our
 slowest API call is an order of magnitude faster than the previous call with the